Collections Bites: University research and public engagement

 This combination of books and objects proved successful with the public who came to the Collection Bite session.
 Audiences were just as fascinated by a 17th century uroscopy colour chart – using poetic descriptions such ‘White as wellwater’ and ‘Green as green cabbage’ to describe urine colour – as the bacteriological test kit from the early 20th century.
 Everyone who attended the event fed back their enjoyment and interest in the collection, including a formal bacteriologist who was able to explain to the group how to use the testing kit.
 Some nurses who attended also took our list of vivid urine colour descriptions – written by the German physician Ulrich Pindar in the 17th century – back to work to share with their colleagues!

 This event allowed us to share aspects of the collection that members of the public may have never known existed at the library, and helped to promote the opportunity for visitors to use our Reader Services to explore the collection for themselves once the Library is reopened.

 In the meanwhile we encourage our visitors to explore our vast collections through the digital databases of Manchester Digital Collections and Library Digital Collections.
 Further Collection Bites are planned on a range of different topics including Japanese maps, American poetry and the Wood Street Mission they are free and open to all.
 Events will be listed on the John Rylands Events page.

 Written by Caroline Hall (@Northern_Hall)

-If you would like to share your PPIE activity with our readers, please email us at email@example.com.
-For more information about other PPIE events, training and funding opportunities, you can sign up to our fortnightly digest, visit our website, follow us on twitter or email firstname.lastname@example.org.
+If you would like to share your PPIE activity with our readers, please email us at firstname.lastname@example.org.
+For more information about other PPIE events, training and funding opportunities, you can sign up to our monthly digest, visit our website, follow us on twitter or email email@example.com.
+For further PPIE resources, visit the Faculty’s PPIE Toolkit.